 About The Nelson Mandela Museum

-The Nelson Mandela Museum at the Bhunga Building chronicles the life of South Africa’s iconic former president and his struggle for democracy and the end of the apartheid regime.
+The Nelson Mandela Museum at the Bhunga Building in Mthatha chronicles the life of South Africa’s iconic former president, his struggle for democracy and the end of the apartheid regime.
+Today, the white pillared building is open between 9am and 4pm, Saturday to Friday, for the public to learn about this infamous figure’s journey.

 Discover the best Historic Sites in South Africa, from District Six to the Nelson Mandela Museum and more, includes an interactive map of South African cultural locations.